Last update: 20. September 2023

 - clustering analyses, the programs cluster text into different clusters.
 These cluster analyses require a certain text size.

 - converting files between formats (the 'Word documents' question)

 There are a lot of file formats for text files, the most of them are proprietary (special for one product).
 Content analysis software often requires the text as a plain text file (often called ASCII or plain text file).
 Nowadays (2023) the most popular encoding standard for texts is UTF-8 (universal text format).
 It allows to encode all characters from any language and makes texts interchangeable between operating systems (Windows, Linux, MacOS).
 If you use word, save your text as plain text - that deletes all formatting information that you don't use in a CA.

 - converting images/hardcopy to electronic text (OCR - optical character recognition)

 Content analysis software requires the text to be stored in a file.
 This means, if you only have printed material, just must digitise it (or in other words: make it readable for a computer).
 You can type the text, you can dictate the text using dictation software (the most known are ViaVoice from IBM and Dragon's Naturally Speaking), and you can scan the text using a scanner.
 The scanner stores the text as in image, and the next step is transforming the image to text data.
 The software for this is called OCR (optical character recognition) software.
 One might think that 99 % correctly recognised characters is a good value, but this means that there are between 10 and 20 errors per page (A page has about 1000-1500 characters.)

 - some particular CA-related task (like keywords in context, collocation, etc.).
 Often these analyses help you to detect problems like ambiguity (a word has several meanings) or negation.

 - what kind(s) of statistical tests can I use on CA data?

 - what statistical packages work with CA data?
-Nearly any package that can reade CSV-data (comma separated values).
+Nearly any package that can read CSV-data (comma separated values) like SPSS or R.

 - are there any good books on CA?